mridul037/mridul037/README.md

 **Quote of the hour:**

-The most important single aspect of software development is to be clear about what you are trying to build.
+The key to keeping software costs down is to write code that is easily modified.

-~ Bjarne Stroustrup
+~ Daniel T. Barry
 <pre>

 </pre>